 Some of us also suffer with brown spots, stretch marks, itchy skin and acne.

-We are not all blessed with 9 months of pregnancy glow!!
+We're not all blessed with 9 months of pregnancy glow!

 At the beginning of my pregnancy I suffered with a few spots, but nothing bad.
 Pregnancy can trigger acne or make existing acne worse.
 This is all down to hormones stimulating oil glands and causing blocked pores, which then leads to spots.

 The exfoliating properties of glycolic acid make it a terrific choice for acne-prone skin, to help slough away the dead surface skin and prevent grease glands from clogging, which would otherwise cause spots.
-Because it is dervived from sugar cane and is therefore, “natural,” it can even be used on women who are pregnant.
-This is great news for women who break out during pregnancy when many popular treatments are not advised.(retinol or salicylic acid)
+Because it's derived from sugar cane and is therefore “natural”, it can even be used on women who are pregnant.
+This is great news for women who break out during pregnancy when many popular treatments are not advised (such as retinol or salicylic acid).